bagustris/nlp-python/reference.md

 : A tree defined over a given sentence that represents the syntactic structure of the sentence as defined by a formal grammar.etail below

+Parallel Corpus
+: Collection of (translation) corpus of two or more language in parallel.

+PCFG (Probabilistic Context Free Grammar)
+: Product (multiplication) of probabilities of rules in parse tree

 Sentence
 : An ordered sequence of tokens.